apiflask/docs-zh/docs_zh/usage.md

     Read the *[Data Schema](/schema)* chapter for the advanced topics on data schema.

-Now let's add it to the view function which used to create a new pet:
+Now let's add it to the view function which is used to create a new pet:

 ```python hl_lines="1 14"
 from apiflask import APIFlask, Schema, input